Edward L. Keenan: Career

 Keenan served as an associate director (1973–1975) and then director (1976–1977) of Harvard's Russian Research Center.
 He was the dean of the Graduate School of Arts and Sciences (1978–84) and the director of the Center for Middle Eastern Studies over a considerable period (1981–1983, 1986–1987, 1993–1994).
-He also served as a director of the Dumbarton Oaks Research Library in Washington DC.
+He also served as a director of the Dumbarton Oaks Research Library in Washington, D.C..

 Work

 Keenan was skeptical of the authenticity of texts that were attributed to medieval Russia.
 Two of these supposedly medieval texts were used to characterize the relations between Muscovites and the Mongol steppe.
 These texts were the Iarlyk of Akhmed-khan to Ivan III and Kazanskaia istoriia (The History of Kazan).
 He was also skeptical of the authenticity of the correspondence between Tsar Ivan IV and Prince Andrei Kurbskii.
 The Kurbskii-Groznyi Apocrypha: The Seventeenth-century Genesis of the 'Correspondence' Attributed to Prince A. M. Kurbskii and Tsar Ivan IV claims these letters were forgeries.
-Also, in a more recent study, Joseph Dobrovsky and the Origins of the 'Igor Tale, Keenan argued the Igor Tale, traditionally thought to be from the twelfth century, was created in the nineteenth century by Bohemian linguist and scholar Josef Dobrovsky.
+Also, in a more recent study, Joseph Dobrovsky and the Origins of the 'Igor Tale, Keenan argued the Igor Tale, traditionally thought to be from the twelfth century, was created in the eighteenth century by Bohemian linguist and scholar Josef Dobrovsky.
 This work has led to renewed interest and debate about the authenticity of the Igor Tale and has gained mixed reviews.
 Scholars who were critical of Keenan's views expressed their criticisms in articles, books, and reviews.
 Keenan was known for his witty and charismatic personality and was well versed in story-telling.
 He died in his home at Deer Isle, Maine, at the age of 79.